Featured Project

 When the digital fundraising team expressed concern that the design team couldn't keep up with the pace required, my singular focus became to meet—if not exceed—expectations for responsiveness and speed.
 We served large sets of variable ads, multiple sets a day at times, with each set analyzed to measure which were most effective.
 Each successive ad push capitalized on those best-in-class versions to constantly maximize performance.

-At the conclusion of the campaign, our static ads program had generated over $58 million, 1 million donors, and 50 thousand monthly donors.
+At the conclusion of the campaign, our static ads program had generated over $58 million and 1 million donors, including 50 thousand monthly donors.

 Lore among the performance team is that we created the first fundraising ad to make it on a late night show (fact check: unknown).
 Regardless of the earned media results, this singular ad generated more than $1 million.